pillarjs/path-to-regexp/Readme.md

 fn("/user/caf%C3%A9"); //=> { path: '/user/caf%C3%A9', index: 0, params: { id: 'café' } }
 ```

-The `match` function can be used to custom match named parameters (as of Node 10.0.0).
+The `match` function can be used to custom match named parameters.
 For example, this can be used to whitelist a small number of valid paths:

 ```js
 const urlMatch = match("/users/:id/:tab(home|photos|bio)", { decode: decodeURIComponent });